Back-to-back inclusive dijets in DIS at small $x$: Complete NLO results and predictions: Supplemental Material 4: Proof of WW gluon TMD factorization for the transversely polarized photon cross-section and calculation of the NLO coefficient function

 The leading power contribution is therefore proportional to the WW gluon TMD.
 We emphasize that the change of variable Eq.\,\eqref{eq:SE1-b2b-variable} is crucial to ensure that the expansion Eq.\,\eqref{eq:NLO1-b2b} to leading power in $u_\perp$ and $r_\perp$ correctly account for the leading power in $q_\perp/P_\perp$ in the final expression, as shown in Appendix~(B) of \cite{Caucal:2023nci}.

 Following \cite{Caucal:2023nci}, we also define the variable

 which appears in the NLO light-cone wave-function after the change of variable Eq.\,\eqref{eq:SE1-b2b-variable}.
-To simplify the calculation of Eq.\,\eqref{eq:V-no-sud-other-full}, we decompose it into three terms: the instantaneous, regularized self energy and vertex corrections terms
+To simplify the calculation of Eq.\,\eqref{eq:V-no-sud-other-full}, we decompose it into three terms: the instantaneous, regularized self-energy and vertex corrections terms

-corresponding respectively to instantaneous diagrams in light-cone perturbation theory, the UV finite piece of the dressed quark self energy, andthe dressed vertex correction.
+corresponding respectively to instantaneous diagrams in light-cone perturbation theory, the UV finite piece of the dressed quark self-energy, and the dressed vertex correction.
 The corresponding Feynman diagrams are given in \cite{Caucal:2021ent,Caucal:2023nci}.